In Africa and South Asia, it is a challenge for many people to get access to a dependable supply of effective medicines at an affordable price.

 Volume guarantees are a proven method of increasing access to medical supplies in developing countries, pioneered by the Bill and Melinda Gates Foundation.
 MedAccess will build on this proven method to work where there is the opportunity to save money and substantially improve lives.

-These agreements enable buyers, such as individuals, community clinics, and governments, to save money which can be channeled to other health priorities.
+These agreements enable buyers, such as individuals, community clinics, and governments, to save money which can be channelled to other health priorities.
 Volume guarantees can also accelerate the arrival of new products or suppliers to market, which increases the diversity of products available and the reliability of supply.
 Everything that MedAccess does is with the goal of improving the health of people living in developing countries, contributing to the UN’s Global Goals, particularly Goal 3 on ‘Good Health and Wellbeing’.

 More about MedAccess